 At the end of ten days you will have learned 50 new phrases.
 Since they are well-chosen phrases, you will be able to have a very, very simple conversation in Spanish, French, German, or the language you are learning.
 But no reasonable person would say that you know how to speak the language after ten days of study.

 A more reasonable claim would be something like, “Learn a Little Bit of Spanish in Ten Days.”
 But that doesn’t make an exciting headline.

 $9.95 Nonsense — Pimsleur Is Expensive!

-It’s hard to find prices on the main Pimsleur.com web page (one lesson is free if you sign up for their email list), but if you poke around in the fine print you can find the Simon and Schuster catalog and learn that Spanish I (on 16 CDs) is $345.
-Spanish II and III are $345 each, so if you get all three of these you will pay $1,035.
+It’s hard to find prices on the main Pimsleur.com web page (one lesson is free if you sign up for their email list), but if you poke around in the fine print you can find the Simon and Schuster catalog and learn that Spanish I (on 16 CDs) is US$345.
+Spanish II and III are US$345 each, so if you get all three of these, you will pay US$1,035.

-Now a program that costs $1,035 and works is a much better value than one that costs $20 and doesn’t work.
-When I was learning my first language with Pimsleur, I paid these prices and I thought it was a great deal since it worked.
-The cheaper stuff I tried didn’t work.
+Now a program that costs US$1,035 and works is a much better value than one that costs $20 and doesn’t work.
+When I was learning my first language with Pimsleur, I paid these prices, and I thought it was a great deal since it worked.
+The cheaper stuff I tried did not work.

-Pimsleur Approach Is $9.95 Now Plus Much Bigger Automatic Payments Later
+Pimsleur Approach Is $9.95 Now, Plus Much Larger Automatic Payments Later